NVIDIA/tegra-nouveau-rootfs/README.md

 6. unmount the eMMC partition.
 This might take a while as cached data is flushed to the device.
 7. press ctrl+c in the U-boot console and switch the board off.

 Then turn your board on (after inserting the SD card if you synced to it!).
 U-boot should start the kernel we just cross-compiled.
-The Nouveau modules will then be loaded in turn, and you should be presented with a login prompt (login with user `ubuntu` and password `ubuntu`).
+The Nouveau modules will then be loaded in turn, and you should be presented with a login prompt.
+On the L4T target, login with user `ubuntu` and password `ubuntu`.
+On ArchLinuxARM, use `root` for both the login and password.

 Errors During Boot
 ------------------